University of Guyana: History

 Cheddi Jagan, then Premier of British Guiana, considered that the University of the West Indies, to which his government had contributed since 1948, was not meeting the demand of his countrymen for higher education.
-On 4 January 1962, Jagan wrote to Harold Drayton, then in Ghana, to ask him to seek the advice of W.E.B.
-Du Bois on starting a new university.
+On 4 January 1962, Jagan wrote to Harold Drayton, then in Ghana, to ask him to seek the advice of W. E. B. Du Bois on starting a new university.

 Drayton returned to British Guiana in December 1962, and it was on his advice that Jagan wrote to socialist scholars in the United Kingdom and United States, including Joan Robinson at the University of Cambridge, Paul Baran at Stanford University, and Lancelot Hogben at Birmingham to involve them in the recruitment of staff.

-The university opened on the grounds of Queen's College in late 1963.
+The university opened on the grounds of Queen's College on October 1, 1963.
 Its first chancellor was Edgar Mortimer Duke and its first Principal and Vice-Chancellor was the British biologist and mathematician Lancelot Hogben.

+Guyana's 1964 general election held on 7 December saw the defeat of Cheddi Jagan's People's Progressive Party.
+Despite losing the election, Jagan refused to resign, and had to be removed by Governor Richard Luyt, with Forbes Burnham replacing him.

+Burnham, as the new Prime Minister, relocated the University to lands donated by Bookers Agricultural Holdings.
+The University was then expanded to include more programmes, courses and faculties.
+By the year 1973, the University boasted lecturers from all over the world and its labs were noted to be up to international standards.
+The University of Guyana was finally on par with the regional University of the West Indies in 1975.
+The following year, then Prime Minister Forbes Burnham abolished all University tuition and enshrined free education in the 1980 Constitution as a citizen's right.
+Tuition was reintroduced at the University in 1994 by the People's Progressive Party/Civic government.
+It remained this way until 2025 when tuition was once again abolished for Guyanese Citizens.